AlaskaAirlines/WC-Generator/README.md

 ```html
 <small>Built from WC-Generator v[genVersion]</small>
 ```

-To migrate a repo from one version of the generator to another, please reference [Auro migrate shell script](https://auro.alaskaair.com/getting-started/developers/generator/upgrade).

-## Pre-bundled components

-The WC-Generator contains automated functionality for each build to generate pre-bundled versions of the new component so that users can consume without needing to bundle the JavaScript assets themselves.
-Both a modern and legacy bundle are produced.

 ## Developing locally
 To test changes to the generator, run `npm test` to generate an `auro-test` component.